 - When prices pass through the median line, more often than not, prices pull back to the median line

-- When price reverses before reaching the median line leaving a space, it is likely that price will move in the opposite direction
+- When price reverses before reaching the median line, it is likely price will move in the opposite direction

 - Prices will reverse at any median line

 One of the major factors that work in favor of median lines or the pitchfork tool is that various studies have shown and proven the fact there is an 80% chance for any of the above Andrews’ rules to be fulfilled.